-Note: Spread spectrum radios can be used for small project areas.
-These do not require a FCC license but the range is relatively limited - in many cases to only line of sight.
 Various peripherals, such as laser range finders, inclinometers, electronic compasses, etc. are also available and may prove useful for various applications.

-A Note on Single Frequency RT: Single frequency GPS RT is possible.
-While this application would mean reduced hardware expense, it also would mean longer initialization times, no on-the-fly initialization, less robustness, require shorter baselines and would preclude frequency combinations (such as the $L_3$ , iono-free combination).
-Thus, $L_1$ RT positioning is not a preferred solution, and will not be further addressed as a unique application in this document.
-The general principles and best methods for RT field work still apply, however, and should be applied for $L_1$ work as well.
+Note: Single frequency GPS RT is possible.
+While this application would mean reduced hardware expense, it also would mean longer initialization times, less robustness, shorter baselines and would preclude frequency combinations.
+Thus, L_1 RT positioning is not a preferred solution, and will not be further addressed as a unique application in this document.
+The general principles and best methods for RT field work still apply, however, and should be applied for L_1 work as well.

-Diagram II-1.
-The base station should use a ground plane, choke ring, or a current high quality, geodetic, multipath rejecting antenna while the rover typically operates with a smaller antenna (usually integrated with the rover receiver) for ease of use.
+The base station should use a ground plane or choke ring antenna, while the rover typically operates with a smaller antenna (usually integrated with the rover receiver) for ease of use.

-\ Adjust the base and rover circular level vial before every campaign (See Appendix C).
+Adjust the base and rover circular level vial before every campaign.

-\As a good practice or if the circular level vial is not adjusted, it is still possible to eliminate the possible plumbing error by taking two locations on a point with the rover pole rotated 180° between each location.
+As a good practice or if the circular level vial is not adjusted, it is still possible to eliminate the possible plumbing error by taking two locations on a point with the rover pole rotated 180° between each location.